Selkomark/Blackhole-Simulation/PACKAGING.md

 ## Notarization (Required for Gatekeeper)

-After signing with a Developer ID certificate, you should notarize the app for distribution.
+After signing with a Developer ID certificate, you **must** notarize the app for distribution.
 Notarization allows macOS Gatekeeper to verify your app without user intervention.
+Without notarization, users will see a warning that the app cannot be opened.

 ### Prerequisites
 1. **Developer ID Application certificate** (see above)